 ‘a remarkable book – remarkable above all in its dispassionate approach to unimaginable experiences… All of this makes inspriting, searing and enthralling reading.
 It is a book to cherish.’
 Patricia Craig, Independent on Sunday

-Blackstaff Press UK & NI
+Blackstaff Press UK & Ireland

 Caroll & Graff USA

 Planeta Manuscrito Portugal

 Lola Produções Artísticas Brazil